-We have an opportunity to reach out and to better engage all segments of the college and admission counseling profession, including younger members and members from diverse backgrounds.
+Our current model is not serving the needs of NACAC and our members well.
+Individual institutions may only have one or two NACAC members, leaving out large numbers of their staff.
+Other potential members who are interested in being involved with NACAC may not have the support of their institutions and are looking for additional ways to join as voting members.
+This proposed model presents an opportunity to reach out and to better engage all segments of the college and admission counseling profession that may not be invited to join, including newer professionals and members from diverse backgrounds.
 In addition, after years of steady growth, NACAC’s membership numbers have reached a plateau and have begun to decrease slightly.
 Some change in the membership model is required for the association to remain healthy and continue to grow.
-The revised model we are introducing now would help to address these needs.
+We believe the revised model we are introducing now would help to address these needs.

 How does the revised model differ from the proposal that was presented last year?

-The revised model retains the feature called the “institutional model” that was introduced last year but includes two options for individual professionals whose institutions are not able to join.
+The revised model is a hybrid model that retains the feature called the “institutional model” that was introduced last year and has added other options for individuals whose institutions are unable or unwilling to join.

 Why is the institutional model advantageous?

-We retained the institutional feature because we believe it has the potential to bring a larger, younger and more inclusive group of professionals into the association.
+We retained the institutional feature because we believe it has the potential to reach a larger, younger, and more inclusive group of professionals and bring them into the association.
 After a long period of steady increases in our membership numbers, those numbers have reached a plateau and our growth has become stagnant.
-The institutional model would allow colleges, universities, secondary schools, and school systems, CBOs, and other organizations to 1) sign up their entire staffs–allowing professionals at every level to receive the benefits of NACAC membership, and 2) pay a membership fee based on staff size, that, in almost all cases, would be less than what individual professionals would pay on their own.
+The institutional model would require colleges, universities, secondary schools, CBOs, and other organizations to 1) sign up their entire counseling staffs–allowing professionals at every level to receive the benefits of NACAC membership, and 2) pay a membership fee based on staff size, that, in almost all cases, would be less than the current costs to enroll all individuals from an institution.

 Comments from members last year taught us that one size does not fit all.
 Potentially, only offering an institutional membership could result in some members being unable to remain a part of NACAC because of their individual circumstances.